gofilipa/orals/journal.md

 - Love, Heather. *Feeling Backward: Loss and the Politics of Queer History*.
 2009.
 - Caldwell, Kelly. "[The Torment of Queer Literature](https://therumpus.net/2018/06/the-torment-of-queer-literature/)," *The Rumpus*.
 2018.

-**Protomodernist Aestheticizations --- How is queer/feminist resistence encoded into language that doesn't explicitly reference it?**
+**Protomodernist Aestheticizations --- How is queer/feminist resistance encoded into language that doesn't explicitly reference it?**
 - Wilde, Oscar. *The Picture of Dorian Gray*.
 1890, 1891 & MS.
 - Pater, Walter. *Studies of the History of the Renaissance*.
 1873.
 - Field, Michael. *Sight and Song*.
 1892.